minio/minio/docs/multi-user/README.md

 - Install Minio - [Minio Quickstart Guide](https://docs.minio.io/docs/minio-quickstart-guide)

 ### 2. Create a new user with canned policy
-Use [`mc admin policy`](https://docs.minio.io/docs/minio-admin-complete-guide.html#policies) to create canned policies.
+Use [`mc admin policies`](https://docs.minio.io/docs/minio-admin-complete-guide.html#policies) to create canned policies.
 Server provides a default set of canned policies namely `writeonly`, `readonly` and `readwrite` *(these policies apply to all resources on the server)*.
-These can be overridden by custom policies using `mc admin policy` command.
+These can be overridden by custom policies using `mc admin policies` command.

 Create new canned policy file `getonly.json`.
 This policy enables users to download all objects under `my-bucketname`.
 ```json